mjrgh/PinAffinity/PinAffinity/README.txt

 The default configuration assigns VP cores #1, #2, and #3, and assigns the remaining cores to all other processes on the system.
-This gives VP almost exclusive access to three cores (if you have a 4-core system), which reduces preemption by background tasks.
+This gives VP almost exclusive access to three cores (assuming you have a 4+ core system), which reduces preemption by background tasks.
 This helps make VP run more smoothly because it reduces the chance that VP will be interrupted at a critical moment when it has to update the physics